MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-sharing-data-in-a-cloud-native-data-lake.md

         TableResource:
           DatabaseName: !Ref MySourceGlueDatabase
           Name: !Sub 'my_source_data_store_ap_southeast_2_${AWS::AccountId}'
-          # TableWildcard: [] // WhildCard is not available via cloudformation yet
+          # TableWildcard: [] # WildCard is not available via cloudformation yet
 ```

 This will automatically create a resource share with AWS Resource Access Manager (RAM), and the administrator will see the shared database in their Glue Catalog.